Joe Koenig: Interactive Image Technologies

 The partnership between Koenig and Simpson led to the creation of the Electronics Technician distance education program, which became the largest electronics program in the world.
 The program won a National Award in 1998, and established Electronics Workbench as a leading educational resource.

 In 1999, Koenig oversaw the acquisition of Ultimate Technology Inc. (UTI) located in the Netherlands.
-The integration of Multisim with UTI’s PCB layout and design, transformed Koenig’s company into a global Electronic Design Automation (EDA) company with an installed base of over 150,000 customers.
+The integration of Multisim with UTI's printed circuit board (PCB) layout and design, transformed Koenig's company into a global electronic design automation (EDA) company with an installed base of over 150,000 customers.

 Later years

-By the year 2000, Koenig’s vision of laboratory simulation software in every school was largely realized and he began to take a more passive role in the strategic planning and day-to-day operation of his company.
-He announced his retirement as Chief Executive Officer in 2003, and in 2005, Koenig sold his company to National Instruments.
+By the year 2000, Koenig's vision of laboratory simulation software in every school was largely realized and he began to take a more passive role in the strategic planning and day-to-day operation of his company.
+He announced his retirement as chief executive officer in 2003, and in 2005, Koenig sold his company to National Instruments.

+An area of the Jalynn Bennett Amphitheatre, which opened in late May 2023 at Trent University's Catherine Parr Traill College, in Peterborough, Ontario, originally to have been called the "President's Booth," was named "Joe's Place," in Koenig's honour, following a donation by his daughter Anne.